Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 This result confirms the wide variation in IPv6 traffic over many different days, and highlights that even in an IPv6 dominant residence, like \ResRouter{A} and \ResRouter{B}, there are some IPv4-heavy days.

-Fraction of IPv6 traffic at most residences varies linearly over most of the region, with a few heavy-hitter days at the IPv4 or IPv6 end.
-We investigated such days, finding that they are often associated with large downloads from specific services.
-For example, at both \ResRouter{A} and \ResRouter{B}, we see large amounts of IPv6 on days where IPv6 exceeds 90\%.
-This traffic is mostly to Valve Corporation (AS 32590), suggesting it corresponds to large downloads (over 20\,GB each) of video games for Valve's Steam video gaming platform.
-The opposite effect occurs at \ResRouter{C}, where the heavy IPv4 days correspond to large downloads (over 50\,GB) from from Apple (AS 6185).
+The fraction of IPv6 \emph{bytes} (\autoref{fig:cdf-v4v6split-bytes}) at most residences varies linearly over most of the region, with a few heavy-hitter days at the IPv4 or IPv6 end.
+We investigated such days, finding that they are often associated with large downloads or video streaming.
+Across multiple residences, we frequently observe Valve (AS 32590), Netflix (AS 2906), and Apple (AS 6185) contributing most of the traffic on days with IPv6 fractions above the 90th percentile.
+On the other hand, Twitch (AS 46489) and Zoom (AS 30103) dominate traffic on days below the 10th percentile, though these patterns do not appear uniformly across all such days.

-For \ResRouter{C}, over half the days have no or very little IPv6.
-In discussing this case with the owner, we confirmed that IPv6 is supported.
-This deficit suggests that heavy Internet users at this house have IPv6 disabled.